 I make media.

-Since September 2014 I have been Chicago magazine’s managing editor for digital.
+For several years I was Chicago magazine’s managing editor for digital.
 Before that I was its digital designer and developer.
-These have been rad jobs.
-I get to make fun things, and I get to create tools that help my colleagues do their jobs faster and better.
+These were rad jobs.
+I got to make fun things, and I got to create tools that helped my colleagues do their jobs faster and better.

 In 2013 I helped shepherd the magazine’s first digital redesign in six years.
 It was grueling, but I’m extremely happy with the final product and how it showcases our quality journalism.